-- 16. This is a charity's Australian Business Number (ABN).
+- 12. This is a charity's Australian Business Number (ABN).
 To register with the ACNC, charities must have an ABN.
-Organisations apply for an ABN through the Australian Business Register, and must meet certain conditions to do so (http://abr.gov.au). - 17.
-Each charity in the AIS data set will have an ABN, and this might be the easiest way to uniquely identify each record. - 18.
+Organisations apply for an ABN through the Australian Business Register, and must meet certain conditions to do so (http://abr.gov.au). - 13.
+Each charity in the AIS data set will have an ABN, and this might be the easiest way to uniquely identify each record. - 14.
+Reporting groups do not have an ABN for the purposes of this dataset, reporting groups will be listed with an ABN of "9111111111xx". - 15.
 All data in this field is numeric.